MbaliBelinda/PART1./README.md

-Sure!
-Here is an explanation of the code line by line:
+ Here is an explanation of the code

 1. `using System;`: This line includes the `System` namespace, which contains fundamental classes and base classes that define commonly-used value and reference data types, events, and event handlers.